Michigan Avenue (Chicago): Transportation

 The Chicago "L" Red Line's Chicago and Grand stations are useful for reaching the Magnificent Mile.
 Both the Monroe and Jackson stations are close to the Art Institute.
 Stations on the east side of the Loop (Adams/Wabash and Washington/Wabash stations) are also close to the Art Institute.
 Millennium and Van Buren Street stations are located east of Michigan Avenue serving the Metra Electric and South Shore Lines.
 The avenue is also traversed by a multitude of bus routes and taxi cabs primarily in the Downtown and Magnificent Mile areas.

 South of downtown, plenty of bus routes (e.g. bus routes 1 and 4) continue to run south along Michigan Avenue before reaching the Bronzeville neighborhood.
 There are no bus routes along Michigan Avenue between 35th Street and 95th Street.
-South of 95th Street, more bus routes run along Michigan Avenue as multiple bus routes in the South Side end at the 95th/Dan Ryan station.
+South of 95th Street, more bus routes run along Michigan Avenue as multiple bus routes on the South Side end at the 95th/Dan Ryan station.
 One bus route, 34 South Michigan, travels from 95th/Dan Ryan station to Altgeld Gardens Homes via its namesake street.

 At 121st Street, the State Street station on the Blue Island branch of the Metra Electric District serves Michigan Avenue.